 Oklahoma City Streetcar, also known as OKC Streetcar project, is part of the $777m MAPS 3 public transit system being developed in Oklahoma City, Oklahoma, US.

-The project will connect the downtown, Bricktown, midtown, arts district and automobile alleys of Oklahoma City.
-Embark will be responsible for operating the project.
+Operated by EMBARK, the project connects the downtown, Bricktown, midtown, arts district and automobile alleys of Oklahoma City.

-Construction of the streetcar commenced in February 2017 and is scheduled to be completed in December 2018.
-The estimated cost of the project is $131m.
+Construction of the streetcar commenced in February 2017 and was completed in December 2018.
+The estimated cost of the project is $135m.

-The project is expected to link the primary destinations by integrating with the existing transportation network.
+The project links primary destinations by integrating with the existing transportation network.

 Oklahoma City Streetcar route details

-The project will include two routes, with the first being the two-mile Bricktown loop and the second being a 4.8-mile mainline.
+The project includes two routes, with the first being the 3.21km Bricktown loop and the second being a 7.7km mainline.

 The Bricktown loop line passes through the future MAPS 3 area, existing Cox Convention Center, the Myriad Botanical Gardens, and the future MAPS 3 Park.

-The main line will run across the Central Business District, which links the Downtown Transit Center, Automobile Alley, Midtown, St. Anthony Hospital and Bricktown, as well as the intermodal hub (Santa Fe Station), MAPS 3 Convention Center, and MAPS 3 Park.
+The main line runs across the Central Business District, which links the Downtown Transit Center, Automobile Alley, Midtown, St Anthony Hospital and Bricktown, as well as the intermodal hub (Santa Fe Station), MAPS 3 Convention Center, and MAPS 3 Park.

-Numerous factors were considered before finalising the route for the project, including maximising economic development, optimising system operation, future expansion potential, technical requirements, and costs.
+Numerous factors were considered before finalising the route for the project, including maximising economic development, optimising system operation, future expansion potential, technical requirements and cost.

 The routes for future expansions are expected to include the Oklahoma Health Centre, North Classen Drive, and the MAPS 3 Park near South Walker Avenue.